Guidance

 Supporting tamariki and rangatahi with their health needs

 Good health is essential to wellbeing and positive life outcomes.
-We need to support tamariki and rangatahi to access health services, both to maintain their good health and to meet any health and disability needs.Updates made to this guidance
+We need to support tamariki and rangatahi to access health services, both to maintain their good health and to meet any health and disability needs.Definition of health needs

 These include: